UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_04.md

 <br>

 3. Now `gh-pages` branch is automatically set to host your website HTML files.
-You can view this in the **settings** page of your Github repository:
+You can view this in the **settings** page of your GitHub repository:

 <img src="/module8/ghp-settings.png" width="800"></img>